-An RTO website needs flexibility and the ability to change things on the fly.
-Working with Tairāwhiti Gisborne over the last two years on event activation and seasonal campaigns it became very apparant that this was just not the case.
+Working with Tairāwhiti Gisborne over the last two years on event activation and seasonal campaigns it became very apparent that the website was letting down performance.
 When the development costs took a large chunk out of each campaign budget, and added weeks in lead time, there was clear case for an new, modern approach to the RTO’s front-facing digital presence.

 Tairāwhiti Gisborne was in a strong position with their branding and identity – significant work had already been done creating an industry-leading platform to work from.
 A new website needed to build off this work, using ‘The First Light’ story, while presenting the region in its own right as a fantastic option for New Zealanders to visit, live in, and do business.

 Since the genesis of this project was the need to create fast and flexible content hubs for campaign work, the goal became to ensure that ‘Flexibility’ would be one of the key tenents for the new website.
 As the website grew, as new fantastic tourism experiences and hospitality options became available, they had to be seemlessly integrated at every stage.
 Similarly, creation of campaign hubs needed to be a fast and routine task, allowing them to be an incidental part of campaign planning, rather than an obstacle to be managed.